 Roasted Red Bell Peppers

-And if you’re looking to have your house smelling delicious and like you’ve cooked all day, I recommend roasting some peppers immediately!
-Italians love roasted sweet peppers and we use them as a side dish, added to salads, or in a delicious sandwich or frittata.
-The method and list of ingredients does not vary much and though you could use green, orange or yellow peppers, the red ones are the easiest to peel and the sweetest ones to serve.
-Since peppers are mostly water, they will wilt substantially once roasted so you will end up needing more than you think.
-I usually roast about 10 at a time, because, if you’re going to turn the oven on, might as well do so for a bunch of them.
-Choose peppers that are bright in color, crisp and free of blemishes.
-And yes, some folks roast them directly on the stovetop over an open flame.
+Since peppers are mostly water, they will wilt substantially once roasted, so you will end up needing more than you think.
+I usually roast about eight, or even up to 12 at a time.
+If you’re going to turn the oven on, might as well roast a bunch of them at the same time.
+Choose peppers that are large, bright in color, crisp and free of any blemishes.
+Some people roast them directly on the stovetop over an open flame.
 I prefer roasting them in the broiler.
-It’s less hands on, you can roast many at a time, and the aroma will engulf your entire home.
+It’s less hands on, you can roast many at the same time, and the aroma will engulf your entire home.

 Roasted Red Bell Peppers